Geography of New Zealand: Natural hazards

 Flooding is the most regular natural hazard.
 New Zealand is swept by weather systems that bring heavy rain; settlements are usually close to hill-country areas which experience much higher rainfall than the lowlands due to the orographic effect.
 Mountain streams which feed the major rivers rise rapidly and frequently break their banks covering farms with water and silt.
 Close monitoring, weather forecasting, stopbanks, dams, and reafforestation programmes in hill country have ameliorated the worst effects.

 New Zealand experiences around 14,000 earthquakes a year, some in excess of magnitude 7 (M7).
-Since the 2010, several large (M7, M6.3, M6.4, M6.2) and shallow (all <7 km) earthquakes have occurred immediately beneath Christchurch.
+Since 2010, several large (M7, M6.3, M6.4, M6.2) and shallow (all <7 km) earthquakes have occurred immediately beneath Christchurch.
 These have resulted in 185 deaths, widespread destruction of buildings and significant liquefaction.
 These earthquakes are releasing distributed stress in the Pacific plate from the ongoing collision with the Indo-Australian plate to the west and north of the city.
 Volcanic activity is most common on the central North Island Volcanic Plateau.
 Tsunamis affecting New Zealand are associated with the Pacific Ring of Fire.

 Droughts are not regular and occur mainly in Otago and the Canterbury Plains and less frequently over much of the North Island between January and April.
 Forest fires were rare in New Zealand before the arrival of humans.
 During a designated summer season, lighting a fire in the open is banned on public conservation land.